 Become a Front End Developer - Dotnettricks

 Your login form is ready, interactive and so is your database with user info.
-Now to interact between front-end and your database, we have something called middle layer which is one of the part in back-end development.
-In the middle layer, also at times, known as service layer, are the API calls.
-Application programming interface (API) is basically use to enable talking between the front-end and the database.
+Now to interact between the front-end and your database, we have something called the middle layer which is one of the parts of back-end development.
+In the middle layer, also at times, known as the service layer, are the API calls.
+Application programming interface (API) is basically used to enable talking between the front-end and the database.
 To know more, you can visit